nhejazi/almost-surely/content/posts/R-graphics-ggplot-v-base.md

 +++
 author = "Nima Hejazi"
-categories = [ "r", "graphics", "not so standard deviations", "data science" ] tags = [ "statistics", "graduate school", "productivity" ] date = "2016-05-02"
-description = ""
+categories = [ "r", "graphics", "not so standard deviations", "data science" ] tags = [ "r", "graphics", "data science", "not so standard deviations" ] date = "2016-05-02" description = "My $0.02 on a popular debate about plotting packages for R" featured = "" featuredalt = ""
-featured = ""
-featuredalt = ""
 featuredpath = ""